Manufacturing assembly services

 When outsourcing, one of the most important things to consider is facility space.
-Does the prospective manufacturing partner have enough facility space to meet your production demands now and in the future?
+Does the prospective manufacturing assembly services partner have enough facility space to meet your production demands now and in the future?
 Are the facilities well-managed?
 With a smaller production floor and/or inefficient operations, your lead times increase, and you may not meet market demands.
 We recommend manufacturers tour facilities before making a final decision to gain an understanding of how big the facility is, how it runs and how the business operates as a whole.

-Is the assembly services partner tech savvy?
+Is the manufacturing assembly services partner tech savvy?

-Top-of-list assembly services partners utilize a variety of advanced equipment and technology to meet customer needs.
+A top-of-list assembly services partners utilize a variety of advanced equipment and technology to meet customer needs.
 With advances in technology changing constantly, suppliers have to be able to keep up with innovation and production.
 Ask about a potential partner’s existing equipment and technology, as well as any plans to procure newer, more advanced models in the near future.